userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### seed

-The `seed` command can be used to run any registered seeds classes.
+The `seed` command can be used to run any registered seed classes.
 See [Chapter 12](/database/seeding) for more info on database seeds.

 ```bash
 $ php bakery seed [options] [--] <class> (<class>)...
 ```

-If no `<class>` is specified, an invite will be displayed, prompting you to select one or many registered seed to run.
+If no `<class>` is specified, an interactive list will be displayed, prompting you to select which registered seed(s) to run.

-Multiple seeds classes can be run at one by separating multiple seed classes with a space.
+Multiple seed classes can be run at once by separating them with a space.
 For example, to run `Class1` and `Class2` :

 ```bash
 $ php bakery seed Class1 Class2